 Large buildings like apartments, hotels, schools, factories and other commercial/industrial facilities can use a significant amount of salt, particularly for systems like laundry, heating/cooling and industrial processes.
 Updating your soft water system will not only reduce the amount of salt that flows to MMSD’s plant, but it could additionally save you money on your operations.
 In addition, we are offering grant programs to help you!

 For information about salt reduction options and case studies of facilities that have successfully reduced their salt use, visit our salt reduction resources page, intended for large commercial/industrial/institutional facilities.

 If you are interested in reducing your facility's salt use and would like more information about potential salt reduction projects or how MMSD rebates can apply to those projects, contact one of the MMSD staff listed to the right.

 Be WI Salt Wise! - Adopt Water and Winter- Friendly Procedures

 Chlorides are an issue for all local waters, including groundwater, drinking water, lakes and rivers.
 The health of our waters needs to be considered along with Wisconsin residents’ desire to have dry roads, dry parking lots and dry sidewalks immediately after winter storm events.

 Let's work to protect our water resources by employing effective winter maintenance methods to avoid the over-use of road salt products.
-Remove the snow first, use the correct tools, prevent compaction, understand the size of the area you’re working with and most importantly, use the correct amount of salt (cups are available).
+Remember to "Shovel, Scatter, Switch", or in otherwords, remove the snow first, use the correct tools, prevent compaction, understand the size of the area you’re working with and most importantly, use the correct amount of salt (cups are available).
 For more information on how you can help Wisconsin’s waters, visit WiSaltWise.com: